Regularity of random elliptic operators with degenerate coefficients and applications to stochastic homogenization: Large-scale regularity quantified by the minimal radius

-\emph{Step~1.
+\emph{Step~2.
 Energy estimates for $r \geq r_*$.} We start by noting that

-for all $R \geq r$, where the constant on the right hand side only depends on $d$ and $K$.
+for all $R \geq r$, where the constant on the right-hand side only depends on $d$ and $K$.
 This follows from a Caccioppoli estimate as stated in \cite[Lemma 3]{BFO18} since $r_* \geq r_e$ in particular ensures $R \geq r_e$.
 The definition of the minimal radius $r_*$ in Definition \ref{defminradius} then allows for a constant upper bound.

 As in \cite{GNO20v2}, we now claim that for all $\gamma \in (0,d)$ and any decaying functions $u$ and $g$ related via

 we have

 with generic constants only depending on $d$ and $\gamma$ in this paragraph.
 Restricting oneself by scaling to the case $r=1$, one is left to prove